lily-mosquitoes/example-web-server/README.md

      `diesel migration generate migration_name_here`

-      Then write the SQL for the new migration at `up.sql` and to revert it at `down.sql`
+- then write the SQL for the new migration at `up.sql` and to revert it at `down.sql`